Review: YU-NO (Elf, 1996) (NSFW) đź‘Ž

 “Papa… You’re getting stiff…” Our hero, everybody!

 As the credits rolled and I processed these tens of hours of my life, I felt the unhinged Epilogue had come out of nowhere.
 Sometimes people describe a story as “firing on all cylinders.”
 YU-NO’s ending fizzles out and dies on all cylinders, casting a pall over what came before.
 For endings never emerge from nothing.
 The Prologue opens with player character Arima Takuya remembering his own father considering him a sexual rival for his mother in his infancy (!) and concludes with Takuya making out with his daughter from the future (!).
 The player then embarks on a quest whose goal turns out to be having sex with their daughter whom the player raises from infancy in-game to really hammer home that, yes, this is your kid and you should really want to bone your kid.
-See this actual baby, your actual baby? the script seems to say—you better dream of pounding her pussy.
+The game seems to say, see this actual baby, your actual baby?
+You’re excited to fuck her later, right?
+Definitely makes the parenthood storyline read differently when you know that’s how it ends.

 “Just look at these puffy cheeks.
 There just has to be something stuffed inside of there.”
 Her cheeks are quite clearly not puffy.

 YU-NO, then, may as well be entitled Fuck Your Daughter Quest.
 This is the ending, the point of YU-NO set out in the very title.
-That elf child on the cover is supposed to turn you on.
+You are expected to see that elf child on the cover and think “Whoa, she’s hot.”
 Player self-insert Takuya says, over an image of full-frontal child nudity, “she started becoming well-fleshed in all the pivotal positions, making me unsure of where to rest my eyes.
 Even if it’s your own daughter, it’s still a naked girl running around in front of you.
 It’s hard to just shut down your instincts.”

-The one screenshot I will censor.
+The one screenshot I will censor from paranoia.
 Every person who preaches about how great YU-NO is or dares defend Takuya has to answer for this shit.

 I hope this isn’t what the reviewer on noisypixel.com meant when the praising the sugary-sweet raise-and-fuck-your-daughter ending route for “having a reasonably shocking twist” (I can think of only one other twist, the Ayumi spit-take I describe below in “The Worst Ending of All Time”).
 Retroactively, characters asking Takuya what his plans for the future might be or even showing him trust send a chill down one’s spine.
 When, in the Prologue, his stepmother Ayumi tells Takuya that her wish is “for [him] to walk wholeheartedly on the path [he chooses,]” this path is abandoning the rest of humanity to become his own daughter’s sexual partner.
-A good writer might craft this scenario as a visceral condemnation of Takuya.
-But, with sappy romantic music and sappier writing, YU-NO depicts this relationship as aspirational.
+A good writer might craft this scenario as a visceral condemnation of Takuya, or give you a harrowing and intense scenario where characters grapple with their complex and shocking emotions and actions.
+But, with sappy romantic music and sappier writing, YU-NO depicts this relationship as cute and aspirational.
 This must be that “revolutionary” quality Sorlie refers to: I can’t think of anything else quite like it!